ibm-watson-iot/blockchain-samples/trade_lane_contract_hyperledger/docs/README.md

 ##Start Here
 Read the [Introduction to Hyperledger Smart Contracts for IoT, Best Practices and Patterns](HyperledgerContractsIntroBestPracticesPatterns.md) and its specified pre-reading __before__ reading the detailed contract documents.

-> The tutorial [Customizing the Sample Contract](CustomizingTheSampleContract.md) is under construction and will be available soon.
+Read the tutorial [Customizing the Sample Contract](CustomizingTheSampleContract.md) to get a feel for the simplicity and flexibility inherent in the *partial state as event* pattern that is used heavily in the trade lane sample contract.

 When you have completed the pre-reading, start with [`main.md`](main.md) for detailed documentation on the IoT Trade Lane sample contract's main body and processing.
 Then move on to the detailed module documents shown below in your order of interest.